Vorlonhomeworld/BBCL/17 Sort of Nice.md

   A *list* is a basic structure of Common Lisp that can contain either a *cons* (a memory **cons**truct that either holds values or pointers to values) or a *null* (and empty parantheses).
 Because our  vector contains a memory construct, we have to let  Common Lisp know that we're creating a vector out of lists, in this case, two lists are being used to create our vector.
-Once we finish telling Comomn Lisp what our list is, we have to tell it how to sort it:
+Once we finish telling Common Lisp what our list is, we have to tell it how to sort it:

 ```